chinmoy2306/zomato_data_analysis/README.md

 -	`gold_users.csv`: This file contains information about users who have subscribed to Zomato's premium gold membership.
 ## Project Structure
 This repository is structured as follows:
--	`README.md`
+- Readme file: `README.md`
--	`products.csv`
--	`sales.csv`
--	`users.csv`
--	`gold_users.csv`
--	`zomato_analysis.sql`

 - Raw dataset files:
 	- `products.csv`
 	- `sales.csv`
 	- `users.csv`
 	- `gold_users.csv`
-	- `zomato_analysis.sql`:
+- SQL script file `zomato_analysis.sql`:
 	- This SQL script contains the queries used for data analysis on the Zomato dataset.
 	- The queries cover various aspects, such as sales analysis, user segmentation, product categorization, etc.
-	Feel free to explore the `zomato_analysis.sql` file to view the specific queries used in this analysis.
+	- Feel free to explore the `zomato_analysis.sql` file to view the specific queries used in this analysis.
 ## Usage
 To reproduce the analysis or explore the dataset and code further, please follow these steps:
 1. Clone the repository: